-Construction is planned for 2023 and is anticipated to occur within one TRPA grading season between May 1st to October 15th.
+Construction is planned for the Apache Avenue portion to commence in 2023 and is anticipated to occur within one TRPA grading season between May 1st to October 15th.
+The Lake Tahoe Boulevard portion will take place in 2025.
 The new fire hydrants would be installed in conjunction with the water pipeline replacement and all new components would be pressure tested and disinfected at the same time.
 When testing is complete, the new components would be tied in with the existing system.